daronphang/programming-resources/cloud-computing/AWS/global-infrastructure/region.md

 ## Region

 When selecting the right Region for your services, data, and applications, need to consider several factors.
+AWS supports three Regions: Standard Regions, China Regions, and AWS GovCloud (US).

 ### Compliance with data governance and legal requirements